safe-global/safe-docs/safe-core-sdk/onramp-kit/monerium.md

 # Integration with Monerium

-The [`MoneriumPack`](https://github.com/safe-global/safe-core-sdk/tree/main/packages/onramp-kit/src/packs/monerium) enables Safe users to make direct transfers of e-money tokens from their Safe addresses to an IBAN via the SEPA network.
+The [`MoneriumPack`](https://github.com/safe-global/safe-core-sdk/tree/main/packages/onramp-kit/src/packs/monerium) enables Safe users to make direct transfers of e-money tokens from their Safe accounts to an IBAN via the SEPA network.
 This allows them to use Monerium and Safe services together.

 More info about Monerium: